Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

           Package editing of the Camellia package

-A project member with the 'File Manager Admin' right (see ?) can attach access permissions to any existing package.
+A project member with the 'File Manager Admin' right (see :ref:`user-permissions`) can attach access permissions to any existing package.

 By default, permissions attached to a package apply to all releases and